-Devolution is the handing down of certain powers from the UK Parliament to Wales (as well as Scotland, Northern Ireland and Greater London).
+Devolution is when certain powers held by the UK Parliament are transfered to Wales (as well as Scotland, Northern Ireland, Greater London and some other English city regions).
 The total list of powers is called a “devolution settlement”, with the latest settlement outlined in the Wales Act 2017.

 Since 1999, the National Assembly for Wales and the Welsh Government have been responsible for these devolved areas and, following another referendum in 2011, also have the ability to make new laws affecting devolved areas.